Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 <side-text warning>

 Admittedly, the spec is a bit advanced for beginners!
-My intent is to shatter the myth that the spec is reserved for experts.
+My intent is to dispel the myth that the spec is reserved for experts.
 In WHATWG's own words, having a <q cite="https://html.spec.whatwg.org/multipage/introduction.html">passing familiarity with web technologies</q> can be enough.

 </side-text>